Skip to Content

 Also, out of the high season, the travel fares to and from the island are more affordable, no matter which of the two options you choose – ferry or plane.

-Weather in Nantucket during Spring
+Weather in Nantucket in the Spring

 Nantucket is known as the Gray Lady of the Sea for a reason.
 This is the fog and the unexpected weather changes which often occur around and on it.